How to Build the Ultimate Backyard Stone Fire Pit

 - spray paint

 When it comes time to choose your stone pavers – talk to your local experts about how many you’ll need according to the desired size of the fire pit.
 The style of the pavers will also be determined by the style of the fire pit.
-For example, if you’re constructing a round fire pit, you may choose a particular style of stone, but for a square one, you may choose a rectangular paver.
+For example, if you’re constructing a round fire pit, you may choose a particular style of stone like crazy pavers random shape, but for a square one, you may choose a rectangular stone pavers.

 Step by step guide to building a backyard fire pit

 Follow these steps to create the perfect backyard stone fire pit.

 Use garden tools to level out the surface of your chosen spot.
 Clear any weeds and rocks and smooth the surface.
 Excavate the area to a depth of between 15 and 20 centimetres.